Two Factor Authentication

 Check the “Reset Two Factor Authenticator” checkbox and then click Submit

-The administrator can reset the users authentication.
+The administrator can reset the user’s Two Factor TOTP Token or WebAuthn Credential.

 Navigate to the Access Management -> Users tab in the Administrators Sidebar and select edit for the user from the arrow menu

-Physical TOTP Tokens
+Physical TOTP Token Setup

 Kasm Workspaces supports using physical tokens that meet the TOTP specification defined in RFC 6238.
 The tokens must use a 30 second token interval and use SHA1.
 Physical tokens purchased must come with a seed file, which is a password encrypted zip file containing a list of serial numbers with the associated base32 secret for each token.